watterott/RPi-Display/docu/FAQ.md

 A small guide can be found [here](https://github.com/watterott/RPi-Display/blob/master/docu/FBTFT-Install.md).

-## How to configure the standard [FBTFT image](https://github.com/notro/fbtft/wiki#image-download) for the RPi-Display?
-Have a look in the [installation guide](https://github.com/watterott/RPi-Display/blob/master/docu/FBTFT-Install.md) for the respective settings.

 ## How to mirror/copy the HDMI output to the display?
 This can be done with ```fbcp```.
 Further infos can be found [here](https://github.com/notro/fbtft-spindle/wiki/FBTFT-image#fbcp---framebuffer-copy).